Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

-Given that the VEP is evolutionarily conserved in mammals and can be accurately measured during development, the hypotheses generated in humans in this study are readily testable mechanistically using _in vivo_ models in future research.
+Given that the VEP is evolutionarily conserved in mammals and can be accurately measured during development, the hypotheses generated in humans in this study are readily testable mechanistically using  derived from electroencephalography _in vivo_ models in future research.
+For example, VEP could be assessed in germ-free or defined-microbiome animals
+@wymorebrandAlteredSchaedlerFlora2015a
+@kennedyMouseMicrobiotaModels2018a
-For example, VEP could be assessed in germ-free or defined-microbiome animals (Wymore Brand et al. 2015; Kennedy, King, and Baldridge 2018) and may be supplemented with specific molecules such as SCFAs, or colonized with microbial species lacking or providing specific metabolic pathways.
+and may be supplemented with specific molecules such as SCFAs, or colonized with microbial species lacking or providing specific metabolic pathways.
 Furthermore, molecule concentrations in tissues